Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 |

-.. |WEB| image:: _static/WEB.png
+.. .. |WEB| image:: _static/WEB.png
-  :width: 1cm
+..   :width: 1cm

 .. note::
-  For those who have already used the application, in the *Maplfow 2.0* update we combined our API and WEB systems, so projects migrated from Mapflow are signed as |WEB|:
+ Note that in the *Maplfow 2.0* update we joined all the platform's APIs, that's why the projects migrated from Mapflow Web app are temporarily marked as ``WEB``:

   .. figure:: _static/mapflow_2.0.png
     :align: center